-A.1 FUNCTION: White metal blast cleaning (SSPC-SP 5/NACE No. 1) provides the greatest degree of cleaning.
-It should be used when the highest degree of blast cleaning is required.
-The primary functions of blast cleaning before coating are: (a) to remove material from the surface that can cause early failure of the coating system and (b) to obtain a suitable surface roughness and to enhance the adhesion of the new coating system.
+A.1 FUNCTION: Brush-off blast cleaning (SSPC-SP 7/NACE No. 4), provides a lesser degree of cleaning than industrial blast cleaning (SSPC-SP 14/NACE No. 8).
+It should be used when the service environment is mild enough to permit tight mill scale, coating, rust, and other foreign matter to remain on the surface.
+The primary functions of blast cleaning before coating are (a) to remove material from the surface that can cause early failure of the coating and (b) to obtain a suitable surface roughness and to enhance the adhesion of the new coating system.
 The hierarchy of blasting standards is as follows: white metal blast cleaning, near-white blast cleaning, commercial blast cleaning, industrial blast cleaning, and brush-off blast cleaning.

 A.2 ABRASIVE SELECTION: Types of metallic and non-metallic abrasives are discussed in the Surface Preparation Commentary (SSPC-SPCOM).
 It is important to recognize that blasting abrasives may become embedded in or leave residues on the surface of the steel during preparation.
 While normally such embedment or residues are not detrimental, care should be taken to ensure that the abrasive is free from detrimental amounts of water-soluble, solvent-soluble, acid-soluble, or other soluble contaminants (particularly if the prepared steel is to be used in an immersion environment).
-Criteria for selecting and evaluating abrasives are given in SSPC-AB 1, "Mineral and Slag Abrasives," SSPC-AB 2, "Cleanliness of Recycled Ferrous Metallic Abrasives," and SSPC-AB 3, "Ferrous Metallic Abrasives."
+Criteria for selecting and evaluating abrasives are given in SSPC-AB 1, "Mineral and Slag Abrasives," SSPC-AB 2, "Cleanliness of Recycled Ferrous Metallic Abrasives," and SSPC-AB 3, "Ferrous Metallic Abrasives"